ibrahim-altufayli/kalvad/README.md

 * We can access the oppened shoping carts by visiting the following url http://127.0.0.1:8000/cart/oppened-cart-details/id
 * the required instance could be accsessed by visiting  http://127.0.0.1:8000/cart/oppened-cart-details/3
 * Another instance that shows that you can change the unit of product could be accessed by visiting http://127.0.0.1:8000/cart/oppened-cart-details/4
-* In order to create new Cart we have to define the cart with total price and define the related *Shopping Cart Product Unit Item* that matches the total price as the logic of creating new cart is not handeled.
+* In order to create a new Cart we have to define the cart and define the related *Shopping Cart Product Unit Item* /each shopping cart item total price will be added to the cart's total price/.